Alternative names: Barbary Dove, African Turtle Dove, Pink-headed Collared Dove, Ringed Turtle Dove, Rose-grey Dove

 26 cm (10 in)

-Eurasian Collared Dove is very similar in plumage, but slightly larger, and with a very distinct voice.
-Mourning Collared Dove (occurs further south, but overlaps slightly in range) differs in having a red (not white) eye ring, and a yellow (not red) iris; it also has a slightly broader black collar.
+Eurasian Collared Dove (which see) is very similar in plumage, but slightly larger, and with a very distinct voice.
+Mourning Collared Dove overlaps slightly in range in the US but generally occurs further south.
+It differs in having a red (not white) eye ring, and a yellow (not red) iris; it also has a slightly broader black collar.

 Barbary Dove, only known from captivity and formerly sometimes counted as a full species (Streptopelia risoria), is currently believed to be a captive variant of this species.
 Another interpretation is that African Collared Dove should be renamed to Streptopelia risoria because it is the senior synonym, but this has been ruled inadmissible by the International Code of Zoological Nomenclature as that is a name based on a domesticated animal.
 Many feral Barbary Dove populations are leucistic to a greater or lesser degree.